River Hipper

 The River Hipper is a tributary of the River Rother in Derbyshire, England.
 Its source is a large expanse of wetlands, fed by the surrounding moors between Chatsworth and Chesterfield, known as the Hipper Sick on Beeley Moor, which is part of the Chatsworth Estate.
 It then passes through Holymoorside and down into Chesterfield, just south of the town centre, before flowing into the River Rother.
 In July 2007, parts of Chesterfield flooded when the River Hipper burst its banks during a substantial storm that caused extensive flooding in North Derbyshire and South Yorkshire.
+The river burst its banks again after torrential rain in October 2023.
 The surrounding landscape is known as the Hipper Valley.

 Course

 The River Hipper rises as a small stream known as the Hipper Sick close to the 1120 ft contour on Beeley Moor or East Moor, just inside the Peak District National Park.
 As it flows eastwards, it is joined by a number of similar drains, flowing southwards across Brampton East Moor, and is crossed by Longside Road, where it leaves the park and enters some woodland.
 It turns to the south-east, and briefly defines the border of the park as it approaches Harewood Grange.
 It is crossed by Harewood Road, and is joined by two more streams, flowing north-east across Harewood Moor, the first unnamed and the second called Millstone Sick.
 It then resumes its easterly course through woodland known as Cat Hole, is crossed by Hungerhill Lane, flows over a weir adjacent to Hunger Hill Pumping Station and turns to the north-east to reach the eastern edge of the village of Holymoorside.
 It feeds the Old Mill Pond, and is joined by another stream, which rises a little further to the north-east than Hipper Sick near Upper Loads, and flows eastwards through Nether Loads to reach Holymoorside.
 The combined stream passes under Cotton Mill Hill, and heads towards Chesterfield.